Central Europe Main Office Address

 Syracuse Central Europe staff can assist with cell phone options once students arrive in Europe.
 For communicating with parents and friends in the US, we recommend using apps such as Skype and WhatsApp.
 Be sure to check with your US cell phone service provider for international rates.

 You will find that you generally use cash more frequently in Poland than in the United States.
 Your ATM card is the best way to get cash in Europe.
 ATMs are widely accessible, but check with your bank to ensure your card can be used in foreign countries.
 Also be sure to ask about your bank’s service fees for international transactions as well as ATM fees.

 Please do not bring large sums of US cash with you, since banks will not exchange dollars and exchange windows charge high fees.
 You can inquire with your bank about ordering foreign currency before you depart for Europe for most of the semester you will be using Polish currency, known as the Polish Złoty PLN).

 It is a good idea to have a credit card in your name.
-It is not essential, but can come in handy in an emergency.
+It is not essential but can come in handy in an emergency.
 Prior to your departure for Europe, contact your credit card provider to make sure your card can be used in foreign countries and that you have a 4-digit PIN.
-Again, you should inquire about any international service fees they may charge and let them know how long you’ll be overseas.
+Again, you should inquire about any international service fees they may charge and let them know how long you will be overseas.
 Visa and MasterCard are widely accepted all over Europe, while most businesses in Europe do not accept American Express.

 Packing for the Signature Seminar